labtempo/osiris-binaries/README.md

 git clone https://github.com/aghigo/osiris-binaries
 ```

-Then add the repository into pom.xml:
+Then add the repository into the pom.xml file:
 ```
 		<repository>
 			<id>osiris-binaries</id>